Ferguson data · V2D hero · NOTE: year/role/team/timeline need Whitney's confirmation before publishing Read the editorial memo →

 The system nobody had ever seen end-to-end

-A 275-step experience map across twelve roles that reframed a product-data team's tooling problem — and produced a four-year roadmap that funded the next phase.
+A 275-step experience map across twelve roles that reframed a product-data team's tooling problem — and produced a four-year roadmap · funded next phase.

 The case in six moves